-- Be sure that the WLAN device is on.
-If the device is on, the wireless light is on.
-If the wireless light is off, press the wireless button. - NOTE: On some models, the wireless light is amber when all wireless devices are off. - From the Windows Desktop, tap and hold, or click the network status icon in the notification 2. area, at the far right of the taskbar. - Select your WLAN from the list. - Click Connect.
+- 1. Be sure that the WLAN device is on.
+If the device is on, the wireless light is white.
+If the wireless light is amber, press the wireless button. - 2.
+From the Desktop, click the network status icon in the notification area, at the far right of the taskbar. - 3.
+Select your WLAN from the list. - 4.
+Click Connect.